-Omm is a decentralized peer-to-contract protocol for the supplying and borrowing of IRC-based tokens.
+Omm is a decentralised peer-to-contract protocol for the supplying and borrowing of IRC-based tokens.
 The protocol consists of free, publicly available, open-source software, including smart contracts that are deployed on the ICON blockchain.

 Use of Omm involves various risks, including, but not limited to, losses in connection with the deposit of digital assets to the Omm protocol.